Matt Busby: Later years and death

 The sports centre in Bellshill, his place of birth, was named after him shortly after his death.
 This opened to the public in 1995.

-In 1999, in securing the treble of Premier League, FA Cup and European Cup, Manchester United won the European Cup on what would have been Busby's 90th birthday - the first time they had won the trophy since Busby's 1968 triumph.
-Then, in 2008, Manchester United won the Champions League again, 50 years after the Munich tragedy, and 40 years since his own triumph in Europe in 1968 where Busby's United defeated Benfica.
+In 1999, in securing the treble of Premier League, FA Cup and European Cup, Manchester United won the European Cup on what would have been Busby's 90th birthday – the first time they had won the trophy since Busby's 1968 triumph.
+Then, in 2008, Manchester United won the Champions League again, 50 years after the Munich tragedy, and 40 years since Busby's own European glory, when his United defeated Benfica.

 The day after the centenary of Busby's birth, Manchester United played Barcelona in the 2009 Champions League final and lost to the Spanish side 2–0.
 Busby was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his impact on the sport.

 On 6 September 2009, the Sir Matt Busby Shield was contested between Manchester United Reserves and Motherwell.
 This was held at Fir Park, two miles from Busby's place of birth, to mark 100 years since his birth.
 Motherwell won the match 1–0.

 His son Sandy died on 15 September 2014, followed nearly nine months later by his daughter Sheena, who had been married to former Manchester United player Don Gibson for 59 years.
 He had a total of seven grandchildren, all female.

-Portrayal in film and television
+He was the great-uncle of actor Brendan Coyle.

+In popular culture

 Busby was portrayed by actor Dougray Scott in the 2011 television drama United, which was centred on the successes of the Busby Babes and the Munich air crash, as well as the rebuilding of the team by Jimmy Murphy while Busby recovered from his injuries.
 Busby's son Sandy told BBC News that he was "disgusted" by the film.
 He pointed out that the character of Busby, despite being the first "tracksuit manager" in English football, was never seen in a tracksuit throughout the film, instead wearing a camel coat and a fedora.

+He was mentioned in the Beatles song "Dig It" from the band's final album, Let it Be, released in 1970.

 Brian Cox portrayed an older Busby (and Charlie Cook a younger Busby in flashbacks to 1958) in the 2013 film Believe.
-Set in 1984, Busby takes on the management of a boys' team entering in a local cup competition.
+Set in 1984, it imagines Busby taking on the management of a boys' team competing in a local cup.